 Let’s look at a few key factors you may want to consider in your season pass.

-The full, unrestricted Ikon Pass retails for $899, with the teen pass going for $719 and a child add-on pass going for $200.
+The full, unrestricted Ikon Pass retails for $999, with the teen pass going for $739 and a child add-on pass going for $319.
 Not inexpensive, but a full week at a premium resort and it will pay for itself.
-The full, unrestricted Epic pass is currently being offered at a price of $783 for adults, which is 20% down from it’s normal mark of $979.
+On the other hand, the full, unrestricted Epic pass is currently being offered at a price of $783 for adults, which is 20% down from it’s normal mark of $979.
 What also separates the Epic pass from the Ikon pass is that they do not offer a teen option.
 Instead, anyone above 13 pays the adult price, and under 13 the price is $399 (also currently down from its normal $499).

 There are other pass choices, including Epic’s 7 and 4-day passes which simply resemble a multi-day pass at most resorts.
 But for most people, the choices above are going to be the main ones you consider.